Hartley Jackson

-Hartley Jackson (Note: When wrestling in Japan, his ring name is written in katakana as ハートリー・ジャクソン (Hātorī Jakuson).) (born 17 April 1980) is an Australian professional wrestler who primarily works as a freelancer for various Japanese promotions, including New Japan Pro-Wrestling (NJPW), where he is a member of TMDK.
+Hartley Jackson (Note: When wrestling in Japan, his ring name is written in katakana as ハートリー・ジャクソン (Hātorī Jakuson).) (born 17 April 1980) is an Australian professional wrestler and trainer.
+He currently works as a freelancer―predominantly for New Japan Pro-Wrestling (NJPW), where he is a member of TMDK and is a former one-time NEVER Openweight 6-Man Tag Team Champions alongside stablemates Zack Sabre Jr. and Ryohei Oiwa.

 After working on the independent circuit in his native Australia, followed by a short stint in the United States, Jackson has spent the majority of his career in Japan.
 He has wrestled for the likes of Pro Wrestling Zero1 (Zero1), All Japan Pro Wrestling (AJPW), Ganbare Pro-Wrestling, Big Japan Pro Wrestling (BJW), Gleat and Active Advance Pro Wrestling (2APW).
 Between 2018 and 2019, he served as an official coach and producer for the NXT brand at the WWE Performance Center, before returning to Japan to wrestle for Zero1 in 2020.
+He began primarily working for NJPW in 2024 as a member of TMDK.

 Professional wrestling career

-Australian career (1999–present)
+Independent circuit (1999–2020)

 Hartley Jackson began wrestling in Adelaide, Australia, training under retired regional champion Col Dervaney.
 Jackson made his in ring debut on 4 October 1999.
 His first appearance in the PWI 500 was in 2001.
 In his early years, he captured the MPW and WrestleRock Championships.
 He wrestled across the country and competed in a Survival Of The Fittest event, a 60 Iron Man minute match, before heading off on his first international excursion overseas.